microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 to offer versioning capabilities.
 Instead, they use a primitive form of version control using a distinct path for each version of its ports.

-These types of registries are more suited to be a testing ground for your ports or to provide an alternative for registries in version control systems that are not Git.
-Since no tooling is offered to manipulate the version database files, this method is not recommended for large collections of ports.
+This kind of registry is suited to be a testing ground for your ports or to provide an alternative for a registry in a non-Git version control system.
+Filesystem registries are not recommended for large collection of ports and no tooling is provided to manipulate the version database files for this kind of registry.

 See the [registries
 reference](../maintainers/registries.md#filesystem-registries) for details on